Feng Yuxiang: Later years

-Between 1935 and 1945 Feng Yuxiang supported the KMT and held various positions in the Nationalist army and government.
-In October 1935 Chiang invited him to Nanjing to serve as the vice-president of the Military Affairs Commission.
+Between 1935 and 1945, Feng Yuxiang supported the KMT and held various positions in the Nationalist army and government.
+In October 1935, Chiang invited him to Nanjing to serve as the vice-president of the Military Affairs Commission.
 He held the nominal position until 1938 and remained a member of the council until 1945.
 During the Xi'an Incident, when Chiang Kai-Shek was held prisoner by rebellious warlords, Feng immediately called for Chiang's release.
-After the Second Sino-Japanese War began in 1937 he briefly served as Commander-in-Chief of the 3rd War Area.
+After the Second Sino-Japanese War began in 1937, he briefly served as Commander-in-Chief of the 3rd War Area.
 In this capacity Feng led Chinese forces early in the defense of Shanghai, but he was quickly relieved in favor of Zhang Zhizhong and later Chiang himself.

-After World War II he traveled to the United States, where he was an outspoken critic of the Chiang regime and of the Truman administration's support for it.
-While there, he went to Gen. Joseph Stilwell's house in California, as he admired Stilwell.
-Barbara Tuchman tells the story: "a few days after her husband's death, Mrs. Stilwell was upstairs at her home in Carmel, California when a visitor was announced with some confusion as 'the Christian.'
-Mystified, she went down to find in the hall the huge figure and cannonball head of [Feng Yuxiang], who said, 'I have come to mourn with you for Shih Ti-wei, my friend.
-Feng Yuxiang also visited and lived for several months in Berkeley, California, during his stay as visiting scholar.
+After World War II, he traveled to the United States, where he was an outspoken critic of the Chiang regime and of the Truman administration which supported it.
+For several months, he stayed in Berkeley, California, as a visiting scholar.

 Although he was never a Communist himself, he was close to them in his final years.

-According to descendants whose father was raised by Feng Yuxiang in his household, he was inspired by the elder Feng's example of service to country and countrymen to serve in the military.

-He died in a shipboard fire on the Black Sea while en route to the Soviet Union in 1948, along with one of his daughters.
-Some believe he was murdered; others deny it.

-The same descendants also learned from their father that many believed Feng was murdered by political adversaries.
-Allegedly, those who knew details of the shipboard fire and its circumstances had reported that Feng and his daughter perished in the middle of night, with their cabin door(s) locked from the outside.
+He died in 1948, in a shipboard fire on the Black Sea while en route to the Soviet Union, along with one of his daughters.
+Some believe he was murdered by his political adversaries, while others reject this theory.
+Allegedly, those who claimed to know the details of that fateful night had reported that Feng and his daughter perished because their cabin door was locked from the outside.

-The Chinese Communists under Mao Zedong classified Feng as a "good warlord", and his remains were buried with honors in 1953 at the sacred Mount Tai in Shandong.
+Chinese Communists, under Mao Zedong, classified Feng as a "good warlord", and his remains were buried with honors in 1953 at the sacred Mount Tai in Shandong.
 His tomb is located immediately to the east of Tianwai Village square (36°12′25.86″N 117°6′7.95″E).
 His widow Li Dequan served as Minister of Health of the People's Republic of China.